The events over the past years are leaving many people fearful of what the future might bring.

 For God hath not given us the spirit of fear; but of power, and of love, and of a sound mind. – 2 Timothy 1:7

-It seems everywhere “toilet tissue” has become the meme of the Covid-19 coronavirus pandemic.
+It seems everywhere “toilet tissue” became a meme of the Covid-19 coronavirus pandemic.
 How is that a product as commonplace as toilet paper becomes such an issue?
 Fear.

 2 Timothy 1:7 reminds us that fear can replace power, diminishes love, and leaves many with an unsound mind.